Treesitter

 Parameters:

-{node} TSNode under which the search will occur
+{node} (TSNode) under which the search will occur

 {source} (integer|string) Source buffer or string to extract text from

-{start} (integer) Starting line for the search
+{start} (integer?)
+Starting line for the search.
+Defaults to node:start().

 Return:

-(fun(end_line: integer|nil): integer, TSNode, TSMetadata): capture id, capture node, metadata
+(fun(end_line: integer?): integer, TSNode, vim.treesitter.query.TSMetadata, TSQueryMatch) capture id, capture node, metadata, match

-for pattern, match, metadata in cquery:iter_matches(tree:root(), bufnr, first, last) do
+for pattern, match, metadata in cquery:iter_matches(tree:root(), bufnr, 0, -1) do

-for id, node in pairs(match) do
+for id, nodes in pairs(match) do

 local name = query.captures[id]